strangerism/SEALs/README.md

 SEALs.ps1 -new athi -from "GAMMA EXP Edition Redux - 3DSS ATHI Weapon Pack"
 ```

-or as a **Mod Organizer 2** Executables
+or as **Mod Organizer 2** Executables

 e.g.

 ![mo_exe](doc/images/mo_exe.png)

-# How to build
+# How to build this project

-Launching the powershell `build_fomod.ps1` file in a windows terminal will build all the modules as above.
+By launching the powershell `build_fomod.ps1` file in a windows terminal will build all the modules as above.

 ```shell
 ./build_fomod.ps1